-Table 2 is a quantitative analysis of the issues reported in raids and inspections of addiction treatment facilities in India, as reported in the Times of India, the Hindu and Hindustan Times from 2016 Jan to 2019 Dec.
+Table 3 is a quantitative analysis of the issues reported in raids and inspections of addiction treatment facilities in India, as reported in the Times of India, the Hindu and Hindustan Times from 2016 Jan to 2019 Dec.
 Out of the 51 reported inspections, more than half of the facilities were not licensed at the time of raid/inspection with the concerned authorities.
-The most frequently reported issue was physical abuse like bludgeoning and tying the patients.
+Similar to the qualitative findings, the most frequently reported issue was physical abuse like bludgeoning and tying the patients.
 There were specific mentions in the reports that some of these facilities use such violence in the pretext of treatment and as a way to manage the crisis.
 Other concerns reported are treatment facilities lacking the required trained professionals and basic amenities mandated by the Law.

 Discussions

 Our study has displayed several concerns that require urgent attention, which are being discussed in this section.
 There is currently a little literature on human rights violations and unethical practices in addiction treatment settings in India.
-This study was an effort to display the vastness of legal, ethical and professional issues in the field.
-However, it does not qualify to generalize the findings to all the de-addiction centres of the country but displays the contours of such violations that exist in the addiction treatment industry.Coerced or involuntary treatment
+The findings of this study display the vastness of legal, ethical and professional issues in the field.

+Coerced or involuntary treatment

 Coercion as a means to initiate substance use disorders treatment has existed for over a century, and the topic of coercion is well-discussed and debated in different parts of the world (9).
 According to NIDA, addiction treatment needs not necessarily to be voluntary to have an effective outcome (10).
 The element of an individual's willingness to get treated as a precondition to yield an effective treatment is still a subject of debate.
 Several studies oppose coerced or involuntary treatment, while some support it (11, 12).
 However, it is being considered a human rights violation by the United Nations.
 The UNODC-WHO International Standards for the Treatment of Drug Use Disorders stipulates, “Informed consent should be obtained from a patient before initiating treatment and guarantee the option to withdraw from treatment at any time” (13).
 In India, the Mental Health Care Act 2017 (MHCA) mandates that informed consent needs to be obtained from the patients before initiating treatment.
 The Act does not use the term 'involuntary'; instead, it uses the phrase ‘supported admission’.
 Section 89 of the MHCA, 2017, addresses the issue of supported admission to a mental health establishment and explains the procedure for supported admissions.
 The Law states that the individual needs to be independently examined either on the day of admission or during the preceding seven days, by two mental health professionals or medical practitioners and the Law mandates that one of them must be a psychiatrist (14).
-These provisions maintain a balance between human rights versus public health principles and based on the principle of harm’ (15).
-Our findings indicate that even treatment facilities that do not have any qualified mental health professionals admit individuals involuntarily.
+These provisions maintain a balance between human rights versus public health principles and based on the principle of ‘do no harm’ (15).
+However, our findings indicate that even treatment facilities that do not have any qualified mental health professionals admit individuals involuntarily.
 Between 2016-19, over one thousand individuals who are admitted involuntarily without following the norms were rescued from various addiction treatment facilities of the country by authorities.